-- CLO debt tranches are unregistered securities and can only be purchased by qualified institutional buyers (QIB) per Rule 144a. - Our Fund provides access for individual investors to gain exposure to the CLO market. - 1) The target investment portfolio is subject to change at any time at Horizon Kinetics Asset Management LLC's sole discretion (subject to the terms of the underlying prospectus).
-The target investment portfolio is based on the current market environment and may change in the future based on market condition and the size of the Fund and may vary substantially from the initial target investment portfolio presented above. - and the size of the rand and may vary substantially from the inhabiting timestiment purgono presented above.

-2) To be classified as "diversified" under the Investment Company Act of 1940, all the positions that are over 5.0% of the total assets, when aggregated togethe cannot be greater than 25.0% of the fund's total assets.
+- CLO debt tranches are unregistered securities and can only be purchased by qualified institutional buyers (QIB) per Rule 144a - .
+Our Fund provides access for individual investors to gain exposure to the CLO market. - , from the initial target investment portfolio presented above. nt Company Act of 1940, all the positions that are over 5.0% of the total assets, when agg - not be greater than 25.0% of the fund's total assets.